07 November 2014

 I didn't appreciate this as much then.
 Actually, I didn't listen to the full album until I bought it on cassette in 1989.
 Although, I knew the band well from its single releases and more fully from the breakthrough album The Colour of Spring (1986), I wasn't quite ready for the synthpop without the post-punk element in the early 80s, and there really are no punk rock references here.
 Years later, this would apply for sophisti-pop, but that style wasn't labeled then.

 Listening to this today, I find it refreshing in a way only original and timeless music survives, and knowing what they would later come up with only adds to the admiration.
 The album contains no weak tracks.
-Apart from the original cassette issue and a 1987 cd version, I have a 1997 remastered edition of the album, but frankly, apart from more dynamics, I don't find that superior to the original mastering, which still sounds just mighty fine.
+Apart from the original vinyl, a cassette issue, and a 1987 cd-issue, I have a 1997 remastered edition of the album, but to be frank, apart from more dynamics, which in some cases sound too forced, I don't find the remaster bettering the original mastering, which still sounds just mighty fine.

 The front cover is by artist James Marsh [Album Cover interview - wikipedia] who would remain the artist behind all of the band's albums and single releases throughout the entire life-span of Talk Talk.